Illinois CAM Disputes: The 10-Year Recovery Window [2026]

 | Lease-defined dispute windows | Enforced by IL courts |

-No, and this is a critical point.
-The 10-year SOL sets the outer limit for a legal action.
-It does not override a contractual condition precedent in the lease that requires you to object within 90 days of receiving the reconciliation.
-If your lease says you must object within 90 days or waive your right to dispute, Illinois courts generally enforce that condition.
-The SOL and the lease-defined dispute window operate independently: you must satisfy both to preserve a viable claim.
-Miss the 90-day contractual window and the 10-year SOL becomes irrelevant for that year.
+Yes, and this is critical.
+The 10-year SOL sets the outer legal limit, but it does not override a contractual condition precedent requiring you to object within 90 days.
+Illinois courts generally enforce those lease-defined windows.
+You must satisfy both deadlines to preserve a viable claim: the contractual window for the current year and the statutory period for earlier years.

-The account stated doctrine is a defense landlords raise when a tenant has consistently paid reconciliation statements over many years without objection.
-The argument is that the pattern of payment without protest constitutes implicit acceptance of the amounts as correct, which can function as a bar to later claims.
-Illinois courts have allowed this defense in commercial contexts.
-The counter is simple: send a written annual objection or reservation of rights each year, even before you have reviewed the reconciliation in detail.
-This prevents the account stated argument from attaching.
-A one-paragraph letter by certified mail is sufficient.
+Landlords raise this defense when a tenant has consistently paid reconciliation statements over many years without objecting.
+Illinois courts have allowed it in commercial contexts.
+Send a written annual objection or reservation of rights each year, even before reviewing the reconciliation in detail.
+A one-paragraph letter by certified mail is sufficient to prevent the defense from attaching.